-- A. Serve as an assistant to the Planning Commission on (1) the review of sketch plans, plats and lot splits; and (2) the vacation of plats, rights-of-way, easements and other public reservations. - B. Inform applicants of procedures required for subdivision approval and vacations, provide application forms and other administrative forms to facilitate the process, and convey to subdivider and developers the decisions of the Planning Commission.
+- A. Serve as an assistant to the Planning Commission on (1) the review of sketch plans, plats and lot splits; and (2) the vacation of plats, rights-of-way, easements and other public reservations. - B. Inform applicants of procedures required for subdivision approval and vacations, provide application forms and other administrative forms to facilitate the process, and convey to developers the decisions of the Planning Commission.

-- C. Receive and establish files for all sketch plans, preliminary and final plats, replats, final plats for small tracts, lot splits and vacations together with applications therefor. - D. Forward copies of the preliminary plat and final plats for small tracts, when deemed necessary, to other appropriate governmental agencies and public and private utilities providers for their comments and recommendations. - E. Review and compile a list of comments on all preliminary plats to determine whether such plats comply with these regulations and similarly review and compile a list on all final plats to determine whether they comply with the preliminary plat and these regulations. - F. Forward sketch plans, preliminary and final plats to the Subdivision Committee and/or Planning Commission for their consideration, together with the list of comments and recommendations. - G. Following approval by the Planning Commission and recommendations on vacations forward to the Governing Body, all final plats including small tracts, replats, final plats for small tracts as well as vacations after having checked and assembled all pertinent data and drawings, then forward to the Governing Body for acceptance. - H. Make such other determinations and decisions as may be required by these regulations.
+- C. Receive and establish files for all sketch plans, preliminary and final plats, replats, final plats for small tracts, lot splits and vacations together with applications therefor. - D. Forward copies of the preliminary plat and final plats for small tracts, when deemed necessary, to other appropriate governmental agencies and public and private utilities providers for their comments and recommendations. - E. Review and compile a list of comments on all preliminary plats to determine whether such plats comply with these regulations and similarly review and compile a list on all final plats to determine whether they comply with the preliminary plat and these regulations. - F. Forward sketch plans, preliminary and final plats to the Development Review Committee and/or Planning Commission for their consideration, together with the list of comments and recommendations. - G. Following approval by the Planning Commission and recommendations final plats including small tracts, replats, vacations and having checked and assembled all pertinent data and drawings, forward to the Governing Body for acceptance. - H. Make such other determinations and decisions as may be required by these regulations.